 But there’s more to gift cards than just setting them on your counter (although making them visible is important).
 The more creative you get with your gift card marketing, the more return you’ll see from them.

 Here are a few ways you can up your gift card game:

 1. Offer digital and physical gift cards

 Customers want the option to shop and buy wherever they want, whether that’s online or in person.
 Gift cards are no exception to that rule.

-Digital gift cards are one way to [up your omnichannel strategy].
-E-gifting is growing quickly and is expected to reach a volume of $14 billion in 2017.
+Digital gift cards are one way to up your omnichannel strategy.
+E-gifting is growing quickly and the UK market is worth £7 billion.
 Square offers free digital gift cards, so your customers can buy gift cards online and email them to their friends and family.

 And don’t underestimate the value of physical gift cards.
-In the past five years, the average number of physical gift cards purchased per customer has increased from 4.8 to 5.9.
-Square has regular gift cards available that can be customized for your business.
+With the high street back in business, sales are expected to rise again.
+Square has regular gift cards available that can be customised for your business.